joelparkerhenderson/wordbooks/pages/the-project-management-book-of-knowledge/index.md

 # The Project Management Book of Knowledge (PMBOK)

 The Project Management Book of Knowledge, or PMBOK, is a widely recognized guidebook for project management published by the Project Management Institute (PMI).
-The PMBOK provides a framework for managing projects, including best practices, tools, and techniques used in the field of project management.
+The PMBOK provides a framework for managing projects, including best practices, tools, and techniques.

 The guidebook is organized into 10 knowledge areas, including: